 The model seeks to explain that human health is influenced by the interaction between personal, situational, socio-cultural, and environmental factors.
-Inclusion of all these types of analysis provides an opportunity to see the influence of interpersonal (level of individual knowledge, attitudes, and beliefs about health care) behavioral factors on women's health and socio-economic circumstances.
+Inclusion of all these types of analysis provides an opportunity to see the influence of interpersonal (level of individual knowledge, attitudes, and beliefs about obstetric care) and interpersonal (level of support from spouse's families, neighbors and traditional birth attendants) behavioral factors on women's health and socio-economic circumstances.
 This model is useful because it helps to explain the influence of socio-cultural and environmental factors on the occurrence and consequences of healthcare providers' behavior (Gebresilase, 2014).